shrikantnaidu/Deep-Learning-By-Udacity/README.md

 * [Deep Convolutional GAN (DCGAN)](https://github.com/shrikantnaidu/Deep-Learning-By-Udacity/tree/master/deep_convolutional_gan): Implement a DCGAN to generate new images based on the Street View House Numbers (SVHN) dataset.

+* [CycleGAN](https://github.com/udacity/deep-learning-v2-pytorch/tree/master/cycle-gan): Implement a CycleGAN that is designed to learn from unpaired and unlabeled data; use trained generators to transform images from summer to winter and vice versa.

 ### Keras